aimhigherweb/iec_website/content/what-we-do/freedom-of-information.md

 #### What fees apply?

-In accordance with the South Australia Freedom of Information Act.
+In accordance with the South Australia Freedom of Information (Fees and Charges) Regulations 2018.

 * $35.00 fee per application for medical records.
 * $0.20 per page of records printed